 File rules are for monitoring file changes and integrity of the files themselves.
 In addition to creating the rule, you need to define the path and the events to monitor.

 Examples include file opens, file deletes, configuration file changes, and system file changes.
-For additional information about configuring a file integrity rule, please review the Creating a File Integrity Rule article.
+For additional information about configuring a file integrity rule, see Creating a File Integrity Rule.

 A CloudTrail rule is a rule built specifically to monitor your connected Amazon Web Services (AWS) CloudTrail service.

 Examples of CloudTrail rules include IAM policy changes, too many API calls, and access denied.
-For additional information about configuring a CloudTrail rule, please review the Get Started with CloudTrail Alerting article.
+For additional information about configuring a CloudTrail rule, see Get Started with CloudTrail Alerting.

 Threat Stack provides a database of known threats and helps you reference them to keep you safe.

 Examples of Threat Intelligence rules are inbound or outbound IP connections, or system vulnerabilities unveiled after an Agent scan.
-For additional information about configuring a threat intelligence rule, please review the Creating Threat Intelligence Rule Types article.
+For additional information about configuring a threat intelligence rule, see Creating Threat Intelligence Rule Types.

 This is an opportunity to clone current rules and alter them, or update them to catch new events.
-For additional information, please review the Clone Existing Rule article.
+For additional information, see Clone Existing Rule.

 Kubernetes Audit rules monitor events generated from orchestration activity related to node/pod/container actions, such as creations and modifications.
-For additional information about configuring a Kubernetes Audit rule, please review the Creating a Kubernetes Audit Rule article.
+For additional information about configuring a Kubernetes Audit rule, see Creating a Kubernetes Audit Rule.

 Kubernetes Config rules monitor role, role bindings, and cluster role bindings events generated periodically.
-For additional information about configuring a Kubernetes Configuration rule, please review the Creating a Kubernetes Configuration Rule article.
+For additional information about configuring a Kubernetes Configuration rule, see Creating a Kubernetes Configuration Rule.